ftrackhq/ftrack-connect-maya-publish/doc/installation.rst

 .. note::

-    The installation process is technical at the moment and the current iteration requires basic technical understanding of Git, Terminal and Python.
+    The installation process is manual and requires basic understanding of Git, Terminal and Python.
+Future releases will be automatic.
-    Future itrations will of course be much more userfriendly in this regard.

 Installation guide
 ==================